SeaQL/summer-of-code/2022/APPLICATION.md

 **Email:** (Your email address)

 **GitHub:** (Your GitHub profile.
-Make sure it looks good! p.s. take https://github.com/tyt2y3/ as reference if you wish)
+Make sure it has a nice, long self-intro! p.s. take https://github.com/tyt2y3/ as reference if you wish)

 **Discord:** (Your Discord username)